jamesshapiro/riordan-calculator-hooks/README.md

-# Blank Hooks Template
+# Riordan Calculator

-## Blank Hooks Template
+## Riordan Calculator

 This project is created with [Parcel](https://parceljs.org/), a modern JS build tool.
 It's intended to be run locally, on your computer, using Node.js and NPM.

 - Create a new component.
   - Don't forget, you can use an NPM script to generate the scaffolding for you!

 ## Getting started

 ```
 npm install
 ```